jackson-nestelroad/battler/fxlang.md

 Another solution is to create a large set of data fields that the battle library can understand to run the effect correctly.
 This solution is simple for most effects (for example, most effects deal damage, and most secondary effects are simple stat changes or status effects).
 Unfortunately, it is practically impossible to generalize all 1000+ battle effects into a set of scalar fields without many strange outliers (for example, random values cannot easily be represented in this format).
 Complex moves will always require some custom programming.

-The solution we opt for is an interpreted language that can be expressed direclty in JSON for different event callbacks.
+The solution we opt for is an interpreted language that can be expressed directly in JSON for different event callbacks.
 An interpreted language can be compatible with any programming language, extended for new behavior, and developed by external users with less knowledge of the internals of the battle engine itself (the interpreted language can hide away some complexities).

 ## Design